browserengineering/book/book/http.md

 character is an angle bracket, changes between those states; when it is not, and it is not inside a tag, it prints the current character.[^24]

-Put this code into a new function, `show`:
+Let's put this code into a new function, `show`:

 ``` {.python}
 def show(body):